| |

 At home, we all share examples of situations in which we have felt angry.

-Sometimes we will need to solve a problem.
-Some other times we will not be able to fix what is bothering us, or we will not know exactly what is causing these feelings.
-In those cases, we can still learn ways that help us control our anger.
+• Sometimes, we will not be able to fix what is bothering us or know exactly what is causing these feelings.
+In those cases, we can still learn ways to control our anger.

-If you need more ideas on how to explain anger to your child, we always use these two books to work on anger management:
+If you need more ideas on how to explain anger to your child, we use our own workbook to work on anger management:

 • A Cool Kid Journal (Anger Management Workbook + Journal + Calm Down Cards ⇒ All in One!)